 Peritoneal mesothelioma is an uncommon primary tumour of the peritoneal lining.
 It shares epidemiological and pathological features with, but is less common than its pleural counterpart, which is described in detail in the general article on mesothelioma.
 Other sub-types (also discussed separately) include:

 Approximately 20-30% of all mesotheliomas arise from the peritoneal serosal lining.
 As with pleural mesothelioma, there is also a strong association with asbestos exposure (primarily the crocidolite variety), and this occupational hazard probably accounts for disease predominance in middle aged to older males (most common age group is 50 to 70 years and it may also account for the slightly increased male predilection).

-Typically patients present with weight loss, abdominal pain and/or abdominal distension.
+Typically patients present with weight loss, anorexia, abdominal pain and/or abdominal distension, pyrexia of unknown origin.

 There is a reported correlation between the clinical presentation and CT findings, with subgrouping into 2:

 - dry-painful type: presenting with abdominal pain, CT features of peritoneal mass(es) and little to no ascites

 - “wet” type: presenting with abdominal distension, CT findings of ascites and widespread nodules without a predominant mass and

 - "mixed" type with both pain and ascites present